lindyonsproul/lindyonsproul.github.io/index.md

 ### Where We Meet

 Upper Sproul Plaza on the Campus of UC Berkeley, right in front of Golden Bear Cafe.

+Join us for FREE weekly beginner and intermediate swing dance lessons.
+All you need is to bring yourself and a pair of comfy shoes to dance in.
+No partner or dance experience is required.